Fury3K/AudioScholar-static/docs/SPMP-MarkdownVersion/SPMP-MD.md

     -   User acceptance of the freemium model's tiered access.
     -   The Google Gemini AI API will provide reasonably accurate and useful summaries.
 -   **Constraints:**
-    -   **Development Timeline:** Project completion within an 8-week academic semester timeframe.
-The estimated completion date for all objectives and deliverables is May 06, 2025.
+    -   **Development Timeline:** Project completion within an extended development timeframe.
+The estimated completion date for all objectives and deliverables is December 2, 2025.
     -   **Resource Limitations:** Development resources limited to the student team and available open-source tools/cloud services (Firebase free tier, Nhost Storage).
 AI API usage is managed by staying within free tier limits.
     -   **Platform Focus:** Initial mobile development restricted to Android (Kotlin). iOS is out of scope for v1.0.
     -   **AI API Dependency:** Core functionality relies on external Google Gemini AI API; changes in availability, pricing, or functionality could impact the project.